 Rolling Acne Scar

 Rolling atrophic scars are common for in individuals who have had patches of skin that have been afflicted by long term inflammatory acne.
 They tend to become more pronounced as the skin ages and loses its original elasticity and fullness.
-They vary in depth and can create an illusion of uneven or wavy skin.
+Additionally, they vary in depth and create an illusion of uneven or wavy skin.
 To treat rolling acne scars, you have to fill the area using the technique of subcision with the use of a special needle.

 Ice Pick Acne Scar